mPROsi/Tableau_Workbook_Generator/README.md

 ## 🚦 Troubleshooting

 ### Common Issues

+#### "Calculation formula warning"
+- If a KPI or calculated field formula is empty or suspicious, a warning will be logged.
+- Ensure formulas follow Tableau syntax for table calculations and LOD expressions.

 #### "Azure OpenAI API key not configured"
 - Ensure `.env` file exists with correct credentials